-The package\data argument specifies which files will be installed as part of the package.
+The package_data argument specifies which files will be installed as part of the package.

-Using pynq as a Dependency
+Using pyng as a Dependency

 One of the most useful features of pip is the ability to depend on a project, instead of forking or modifying it.